14-yama/annals-of-the-world/CONTRIBUTING.md

 Thank you for contributing to Annals of the World — this file explains how to file issues, propose changes, and submit pull requests.

+Governance mandate (read first)
+- Strict adherence to the relationship verb source of truth is required.
+Use only verbs in `docs/guidelines/relations_vocabulary.md`.
+- Any change to verbs, interaction rules, schema, or cluster semantics must follow this CONTRIBUTING guide and be recorded in `docs/governance/audit_log.md`.
+- PRs that introduce non-canonical verbs or skip audit entries will not be merged.

 1) Code of Conduct
 - Be respectful and constructive.
 Please follow the project's Code of Conduct (add `CODE_OF_CONDUCT.md` if you want to formalize it).